Tax credits and incentives can be useful tax-savings vehicles, but, unfortunately, they often come with popular misconceptions.

-In short, you’re using the scientific process to try (successfully or not) to make some sort of improvement to your company.
+Essentially, a qualified research activity for the R&D Tax credit includes using the scientific process to try (successfully or not) to make some sort of improvement to your company.
 This might be in your products, processes, or software.

 There are some limitations, such as cosmetic changes not qualifying, but we’ve found that the credit applies in more situations than businesses typically think it does, so we recommend asking about anything you think might possibly be covered.

 Where Can I Find the Answers to My Other Questions?